tr3xxx/tr3xBot/README.md

 <h2><img src="https://cdn.discordapp.com/emojis/766498653753049109.png?v=1" height="20px"> • Info</h2>

-<p>This Bot is hosted on Heroku<br>tr3xBot is an little and new Project form the tr3xGaming Discord Server managed by the Server- and Botowner tr3x, nobody whos working on it has any experience in python programming.</p>
+<p>This Bot is hosted on Heroku<br>tr3xBot is an little Project managed by me, tr3x<br>To be honest i dont really have experience in python programming or discords api but i am pretty proud of what the bot is now, after almost 1.5 months of development.<br>Feedback and Bug report is very welcome, so if you want a certain function, come on my Discord (https://discord.gg/RfAgAqF4mT), open an ticket and I will do my best to implement your request.</p>

 <h2><img src="https://cdn.discordapp.com/emojis/765548323166748745.png?v=1" height="20px"> • Features</h2>
 <ul>